mopac/ESP8266-SPA-v4/README.md

 I use OpenHAB and the 'things', 'items', 'rules' and 'sitemape' files are included to allow simple setup in OpenHAB.

 The hardware used is Wemos D1 Mini; RS485 data converter; 15V power supply

+Credits

+This code is largely based on the work of cribskip (https://github.com/cribskip/esp8266_spa).
+I have improved the hardware, added a web interface, restructured the code slightly and a few other tweaks but the protocol handling is all his